How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 What Are Five Negative Words to Avoid in Emails?

-In addition to the previously mentioned examples, here are five negative words to avoid when sending unfavorable criticism through email:
+The five negative words to avoid when sending unfavorable criticism through email are:

 • "Terrible" or "awful": These are very offensive words that may cause harm to the recipient.
 Instead, concentrate on certain shortcomings or make recommendations for improved performance.